novedevo/stoner/README.md

 # stoner

-Music production plugin that emulates Carl Stone's work on Stolen Car
+Music production plugin that emulates Carl Stone's work on Stolen Car.
+Emulate is used very loosely here.
+You could consider this outsider art of a granular synth.

 ## Building